archd3sai/Customer-Survival-Analysis-and-Churn-Prediction/README.md

 <img src="https://github.com/archd3sai/Customer-Churn-Analysis-and-Prediction/blob/master/Images/paymentmethod.png" width="425"/> <img src="https://github.com/archd3sai/Customer-Churn-Analysis-and-Prediction/blob/master/Images/PaperlessBilling.png" width="425"/>

 From above graphs we can conclude following:
-- Customer's Gender and the type of phone service he has does not tell us whether the customer will churn or not.
+- Customer's Gender and the phone service type are not indictive features.
 - If customer is senior setizen and/or single and/or does not have dependents, he or she is less likely to churn.
+The reason might be low monthly payment for a single person.
 - If customer is not enrolled in services like online backup, online security, device protection, tech support, streaming Tv and streaming movies, customer's churning probability is significantly less.
 - The company should traget customers who do not opt for internet service as their churning probability remains high throughout the tenure.
 - More offers should be given to customers who opt for two year contract as the end of their contract to retain them.
 - If customer's paying method is automatic, he or she is more likely to churn.

 ## Customer Churn Prediction